Regular contact manifolds: a generalization of the Boothby-Wang theorem: Conclusions and outlook

 \section{Conclusions and outlook}

 Our interests in the subject of this paper came from contact supergeometry \cite{Bruce:2017,Grabowski:2013}, contact mechanics \cite{Grabowska:2022,Grabowska:2022a}, and geometry of quantum states \cite{Grabowski:2005}.
-Especially, we wanted to understand contactifications of coadjoint orbits of the unitary groups (more generally, compact Lie groups), motivated by the false example of a contactification of complex projective spaces we found in \cite{Bravetti:2021}.
-A good starting point seemed to be the paper of Boothby \& Wang in \emph{Ann. of Math.} \cite{Boothby:1958} frequently cited in the literature.
-However, we noticed in turn, that the proof of the main result there has a substantial gap.
-Namely, the authors claimed that reparametrizations of the Reeb vector field of a contact form $\zh$ correspond to contact forms which are conformally equivalent to $\zh$, that is simply false.

-\mn In this paper we presented results similar to these in \cite{Boothby:1958}, and showing that, under mild assumptions about the topology of orbits of the Reeb vector field $\cR$ on a contact connected manifold $(M,\zh)$, the dynamics of the Reeb vector field is very rigid: $\cR$ is either globally periodic and therefore makes $M$ into an $S^1$-principal bundle, or no orbit is compact and the flow of $\cR$ makes $M$ into an $\R$-principal bundle.
-In both cases there is a unique symplectic form $\zw$ on the manifold $M_\cR=M/\cR$ of $\cR$-orbits such that $p^*(\zw)=\xd\zh$, where $p:M\to M_\cR$ is the canonical projection, so $(M,\zh)$ is a contactification of $(M_\cR,\zw)$.
+In this paper, for a regular contact manifold $(M,\zh)$ we have shown that, under the assumption that the Reeb vector field $\cR$ is complete, the dynamics of $\cR$ is very rigid: either each orbit is compact and the flow of $\cR$ makes $M$ into an $S^1$-principal bundle, or all orbits are non-compact and the flow of $\cR$ makes $M$ into an $\R$-principal bundle.
+In both cases there is a unique symplectic form $\zw$ on the manifold $M/\cR$ of $\cR$-orbits such that $p^*(\zw)=\xd\zh$, where $p:M\to M/\cR$ is the canonical projection, so $(M,\zh)$ is a contactification of $(M/\cR,\zw)$.
 Moreover, $\zw$ satisfies an integrality condition of geometric quantization in the first case, and is an exact symplectic form in the other.
-Note that $S^1$-principal bundles over $N$ are in a one-to-one correspondence with complex Hermitian line bundles over $M$, that makes a connection to geometric quantization and quantum physics.

-\mn To illustrate dynamics of Reeb vector fields we presented an example showing that even arbitrary small deformations of a contact form within its conformal class can result in a complete qualitative change of the dynamic of the corresponding Reeb vector field.
+Note that the corresponding $S^1$-principal bundles over $(M/\cR,\zw)$ are in a one-to-one correspondence with complex Hermitian line bundles over $M/\cR$, which makes a connection to geometric quantization and quantum physics.
+We included also an example showing that even arbitrary small deformations of a contact form within its conformal class can result in a complete qualitative change of the dynamic of the corresponding Reeb vector field.